Hungary charges former swimming executive with murder of business rival

 In 2017, a Hungarian court sentenced Jozef Rohac of Slovakia to life in jail for killing Fenyo, but at the trial it did not emerge who ordered the killing.

-Reporting by Gergely Szakacs, editing by Larry King
+Reporting by Gergely Szakacs and Marton Dunai, editing by Larry King, William Maclean